Branch points of split degenerate superelliptic curves I: construction of Schottky groups: Group actions on convex hulls of sets of fixed points

-The following proposition allows us to simplify the problem of determining whether an even-cardinality subset $S \subset \proj_K^1$ is good or optimal by considering subsets of $S$ corresponding to connected components of its reduced convex hull.
+The following proposition allows us to simplify the problem of determining whether an even-cardinality subset $S \subset \proj_K^1$ is superelliptic or optimal by considering subsets of $S$ corresponding to connected components of its reduced convex hull.